its-akshara/CS118-Project2/README.md

 We use an object called Header, and created functions to convert the byte array version of the header to an struct Header and vice versa.

+We have 2 unordered_maps that store the values of the most recently sent ACK for an in order packet and the next expected sequence number from the client.
+The key is the connection ID.

 The workflow is as follows:
 - parseArguments() parses passed in arguments into an Arguments object, does correctness checking.
 - Set up UDP connection by calling socket(), setReuse().